Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Here are the plugins you need to install on your blog:

-2. Independent Analytics.
+- Independent Analytics.
 The plugin you need to add the analytics feature on your blog.
 You need it to learn metrics like number of visitors (daily, weekly, monthly, or specific period), number of page views, etc. You can also use Independent Analytics for free.
+If you prefer to use Google Analytics, then you don’t need to install Independent Analytics.

 Plugins You Don’t Need to Install